Molmed/Nordlund-ALL-subtyping/README.md

 System requirements
 -------------------
 ### Software
-Unix or Linux operating system with [R](http://r-project.org) version 3.0.1 or later (however, the code can be modified to run under Windows fairly easily).
+The code is written for a Unix or Linux operating system with [R](http://r-project.org) version 3.0.1 or later, but can be modified to run under Windows fairly easily.
 Packages
 `doMC`,
 [`GEOquery`](http://www.bioconductor.org/packages/2.12/bioc/html/GEOquery.html),
 [`pamr`](http://www-stat.stanford.edu/~tibs/PAM/Rdist/doc/readme.html),